 I left home this morning catching the 10.10 from Tiverton to Paddington.
-The train was 7 minutes late and was full and some chap was sitting in my reserved seat which he said he had mistaken for another and gave me his seat number which I took.
-However at the next stop a new passenger told me I was sitting in his reserved seat!
-So back to claim my original seat – the gentleman moved to where I don’t know !
-Anyway ended up sitting next to a New Zealand lady who was working here caring for a stroke victim – her name was Christine.
-Enjoyed talking to her.
-She was due to return to family in New Zealand for a month – it is winter there now – before returning to the UK.
+The train was 7 minutes late and was full.
+Fortunately I had reserved a seat, but when I found my way to its location it was occupied; I challenged the man who had taken the seat and asked politely that he vacate the seat.
+He replied ” Sorry my mistake would it be okay if I stay here and you take my reserved seat?” and gave me his seat number which I took.
+However, at the next stop, a new passenger told me I was sitting in his reserved seat! so I returned to claim my original seat.
+The occupant moved to where I don’t know!
+Anyway I ended up sitting next to a lady from New Zealand who was working in Devon caring for a stroke victim, her name was Christine.
+I enjoyed talking to her.
+She was on her way to Heathrow for a flight to visit her family in New Zealand for a month’s stay.
+She said it is winter now in New Zealand.

-The train was further delayed and arrived in Paddington twenty minutes.
-Caught a later train from Victoria and arrived in Canterbury around 4pm.
-I have a view of the Cathedral from my bedroom window albeit mostly clad in scaffolding !
-I seem destined to visit cathedrals in such a state – it was the same when I arrived in Santiago de Compostela last year.
+The train was further delayed and pulled into Paddington Station twenty minutes late.
+So I caught a later train from Victoria and arrived in Canterbury around 4pm.
+I made my way to the Cathedral Gate hotel where I have a view of the Cathedral from my bedroom window albeit mostly clad in scaffolding !, I seem destined to visit cathedrals in such a state – it was the same when I arrived in Santiago de Compostela last year.

 The city was crowded when I arrived but later around 6pm I had the cathedral almost to myself – quiet and peaceful.

 The rooms of the Cathedral Gate hotel have room names rather than room numbers – my room was called “Chimes”, I guess named after the Cathedral bells.
 The Cathedral is well lit at night and I was reluctant to pull the curtains on such a holy view but sleep was needed.